Table of Contents

 Concealment of allocation

-It is highly probable that if the investigator would know the groups to which the patients are allocated, he would be favouring the outcome of interest.
-This is avoided by means of “allocation concealment” at all the times of the conduct of the study.
+It is highly probable that if the investigator knew the groups to which the patients are allocated, he would be favouring the outcome of interest.
+This is avoided by means of “allocation concealment” during all times when the study is conducted.
 This could be done by means of a central monitoring committee, using sealed and opaque envelopes, central randomisation processes etc.

 Intention to treat and per protocol analysis

-The essential aim of the randomisation is to eliminate the basement confounding factors which are known or unknown in both the groups but it is very much possible that some of the participants of the study in both groups might not complete the entire study and could have deviated from the protocol.
+The essential aim of randomisation is to eliminate the basement confounding factors which are known or unknown in both groups, but it is very possible that some of the participants of the study in both groups might not complete the entire study and could have deviated from protocol.

-There are two options in front of us in this scenario: these participants could be eliminated from the analysis and the remaining participants might be taken to evaluate the result.
-This is known as per protocol analysis but the significant disadvantage with this is that we are essentially eliminating the benefit of the randomisation, which would have taken care about the baseline confounding variables.
-Secondly, even in the real life, it is very much possible that the patient might not complete the entire treatment.
-So eliminating might not be the complete solution.
+There are two options for this scenario: these participants could be eliminated from the analysis and the remaining participants may be used to evaluate the result.
+This is known as per protocol analysis but the major disadvantage with this method is that we are essentially eliminating the benefit of randomisation, which would have taken care of the baseline confounding variables.
+Secondly, even in real life, it is very possible that the patient might not complete the entire treatment.
+Therefore, elimination may not be a complete solution.

-An alternative method is the intention to treat analysis, where after randomisation all the participants in the treatment and the control group, whether they completed the study or not, are taken for analysis and the results are evaluated.
-This represents a more realistic real life scenario but has its own disadvantage that even the persons, who have not completely taken the drug are included in the analysis leading to some misleading result in some scenarios.
+An alternative method is the intention to treat analysis, where after randomisation, all the participants in the treatment and control group, whether they completed the study or not, are taken for analysis and their results are evaluated.
+This represents a more realistic real life scenario.
+However, it also has its own disadvantage in that even the persons, who have not completely taken the drug are included in the analysis leading to misleading results in some scenarios.

-It’s a common scenario in RCT to report the results of both the intention to treat and per protocol analysis, so that the reader can decide themselves which to infer.
+It’s a common scenario in RCT to report the results of both the intention to treat and per protocol analysis, so that the readers themselves can decide which one to infer.